Date of Degree

 Copyright 2012 Marwa Abdalla

 Abdalla, Marwa.
-"Can participants extract subtle information from gesturelike visual stimuli that are coordinated with speech without using any other cues?." thesis, University of Iowa, 2012.
+"Can participants extract subtle information from gesturelike visual stimuli that are coordinated with speech without using any other cues?."
+MA (Master of Arts) thesis, University of Iowa, 2012.